MicrosoftDocs/azure-docs/articles/api-management/websocket-api.md

 ### Limitations

-WebSocket APIs are available through Azure portal, Management API, and Azure Resource Manager.
-They are currently supported in public preview.
+WebSocket APIs are available and supported in public preview through Azure portal, Management API, and Azure Resource Manager.
 Below are the current restrictions of WebSocket support in API Management:

 * WebSocket APIs are not supported in the Consumption tier.
 * WebSocket APIs are not supported in the [self-hosted gateway](./how-to-deploy-self-hosted-gateway-azure-arc.md).
-* Azure CLI, PowerShell, and SDK do not support managing WebSocket APIs.
+* Azure CLI, PowerShell, and SDK do not support management operations of WebSocket APIs.

 ## onHandshake operation